Appboxo/android-sdk-packages/README.md

 ```

 ### MiniappSDK - Full version
-* minimum requirement of SDK 19 from version >1.3.44
+* minimum requirement of SDK 21

 Add the below code to your app `build.gradle` file (not your root build.gradle file).